vishnu350/st/README.md

 # Contribute

-If you like this work, please consider to:
+Like this project?
-- Please ⭐️ this repository if this project helped you.
+- Please ⭐️ this repository or follow the devs if this project helped you.
 - Buy the suckless.org team a cup of [coffee](https://suckless.org/donations/).

 Credits to the following folk: